What is trauma?

 Trauma can occur with any experience that overwhelms your ability to cope.

-Childhood trauma can be caused by any event that feels life-threatening in an age-appropriate way, and causes more emotion than a person can handle, due to intense feelings of fear or powerlessness.
+Neuroscientists agree with the definition that childhood trauma is caused by any event that feels life-threatening in an age-appropriate way, and causes more emotion than a person can handle, due to intense feelings of fear or powerlessness.

 What is traumatic for a child may seem of no real significance to an adult, and may even appear to be ‘harmless.’
 What is life-threatening to a baby is not an issue for an older child.

-The effects of childhood trauma are as physical as they are psychological – trauma physically affects the way the brain develops.
+The effects of childhood trauma are physical – trauma physically affects the way the brain develops.

 In the same way our lungs affect our ability to breathe, our brain affects our ability to process information, and that impacts on our emotional wellbeing and our behaviour.